Movatterモバイル変換

 Estadio Municipal

-Puente Alto's city stadium is located in #450 Nemesio Vicuña street, it has a soccer playing field and an athletics track.
-It has a capacity of 1900 people, making it one of the biggest sport centres of the commune including the sports complex Amador Donoso in this list.
+Puente Alto's city stadium is located at 450 Nemesio Vicuña and features a football field and an athletics track.
+The stadium has a capacity of 1900, making it one of the biggest sports centers of the commune.

-On May 30, 2011, the city stadium was re-inaugurated by the Mayor Manuel J. Ossandón, a lot of neighbours were invited to the opening ceremony.
+On May 30, 2011, the city stadium was re-inaugurated by the Mayor Manuel J. Ossandón.

 Mampato Amusement Park